Holland Park has a long history of service and spreading the Good News of Jesus on our street and around the world.

+As mentioned above, Vlado Psenko passed away on October 3, 2022.
+Here is a synopsis of his ministry.
 Vlado began work with the church in Zagreb in 1994.
 He organized “Poetry Sessions” (Prayer, Poetry and Song sessions) a few years ago as an outreach of the church into the community in and around Zagreb.
 Attendance reached as high as 280 for one of these sessions.
 Several conversions can be directly attributed to these efforts.
 He has preached for the Downtown Church of Christ in Zagreb and is very active in counseling.
 Attendance averages about 25.
 He received his B.A. degree in Bible.
-Vlado and his wife Renata record 3 minute radio messages which are aired 5 days per week on 6 radio stations in Croatia.
+Vlado and his wife Renata recorded 3-minute radio messages which were aired 5 days per week on 6 radio stations in Croatia.
 Radio Vukovar (one of the radio stations) is the 12th most popular station in all of Croatia.
-Vlado also records 15 minute messages for broadcasting in Zagreb.
-Their love is in both radio ministry and their recently developed TV ministry.
+Vlado also recorded 15-minute messages for broadcasting in Zagreb.
+Their love was in both radio ministry and their recently developed TV ministry.
 They have no children.
 Vlado and Renata have visited the US on two occasions.

-As of January 2010, Vlado and Renata have relocated to Vukovar, a town in the Eastern part of Croatia near the border of Bosnia and Serbia.
-They are renting a building for worship which is within walking distance from the center of Vukovar.
-Vlado is also actively involved in recording television programs that airs throughout Croatia and neighboring countries.
-He may be reached at email@example.com
+As of January 2010, Vlado and Renata relocated to Vukovar, a town in the Eastern part of Croatia near the border of Bosnia and Serbia.
+They were renting a building for worship which is within walking distance from the center of Vukovar.
+Vlado was also actively involved in recording television programs that aired throughout Croatia and neighboring countries.

 You may read one of Vlado’s newsletters HERE.